srryx/GD-Message-Spammer/README.md

 - open `GDspam.py` and on line 97 enter proxy details
 # Important
 - After about 400 messages on each account you cant send anymore
+- Whoever messages you want to spam has to have them public
 - Do not use a free proxy server, I use https://www.wtfproxy.com
 - This script is for educational purposes only and should not be used in an unethical way